skrithik/house-price-prediction-advanced-analysis-/README.md

 Below is an updated `README.md` file that includes the one-hot encoding step in the feature engineering section:
+NOTE: This project may not be the best accurate system for house price prediction.
+The main aim of this project is to show how we can use different optimization techniques and data pre-processing methods that can be applied to actual real-life problems.

 # House Price Prediction System